wp-plugins/miniorange-saml-20-single-sign-on/readme.txt

 Once you have registered with a valid email-address and phone number, you will be able to add your Identity Provider.

 = For any other query/problem/request =
-Please email us at info@miniorange.com or <a href="http://miniorange.com/contact">Contact us</a>.
+Visit Help & FAQ section in the plugin OR email us at info@miniorange.com or <a href="http://miniorange.com/contact">Contact us</a>.
 You can also submit your query from plugin's configuration page.

 == Screenshots ==

-1. Configuring the Identity Provider.
-2. Adding "SAML Login with IDP" Login Widget to website.
+1. General settings like auto redirect user to your IdP.
+2. Guide to configure your Wordpress site as Service Provider to your IdP.
+3. Configure your IdP in your Wordpress site.

 == Changelog ==

+= 2.0 =
+Added new feature like role mapping and auto redirect user to your IdP.

 = 1.7.0 =
 Resolved UI issues for some users